 - Optional: change the security settings in Tor

-When browsing, always remember that the dark web can be a very dangerous place.
+Finally, before getting on the dark web please remember that it can be a very dangerous place.
 Take our warnings to heart and don’t make it easy for malware and hackers to affect your device!

 The Hidden Wiki